cornell-colab/SGFDH-2020/W1-Introduction/W1 Game Plan.md

 #### A few questions you might want to consider:
 * Who is the intended audience?
 Scholarly researchers, students, general public, a combination?
-* Would this project be a useful tool for research, for teaching, for both?
+* Is the project primarily meant as a secondary source: the presentation of original research, much like an analog book or article?
+Or is it meant to be used as primary material for others’ research or creative work?
+Or is it some combination of these two types?
 How might it be used to generate new research questions -- or answers?
 * What scholarly decisions were made in the design of underlying dataset, the metadata, the visualization, and/or the user interface?
 * If the underlying data is still being compiled, how is it being compiled?
 Are the creators using crowdsourcing or public engagement methods for collecting data?
 * Are the project’s creator(s) writing (or have they already written) published works derived from their digital project?
 * Do the creators offer their data or code for reuse by others?
 * In what ways do find the project successful or unsuccessful?
 * What are your questions?